The No Inductor power supply that utilizes USB PD 3.0/3.1 Programable Power Supply (PPS) to request voltage and set current limit.

 • Encoder and switches for user input

-Note: All connector tap on the same power rail.
+Note: All output connector tap on the same power rail.

 Mechanical Specification